seedubjay/seedubjay.github.io/_drafts/you-are-being-watched.md

 Why do companies do this?
 Most websites use it for fairly tame reasons like checking to make sure users aren't confused by a page's layout or a form.

 But this data can be extremely powerful.

-It could be used to predict a user's age and wealth to dynamically show them a website which the user will be most likely to spend money in.
+It could be used to predict a user's age and wealth to dynamically show them a website which they will be most likely to spend money in.

 Or, it could be used to predict [Parkinson's disease and other health problems](https://medium.com/stanford-magazine/your-computer-may-know-you-have-parkinsons-shall-it-tell-you-e8f8907f4595) without the user's consent, and show ads to them based on these predictions.

 All of this happens without the user's knowldege, and without any regulation on how that data is stored, shared, sold or analysed.